 AFib is sometimes called a quivering heart.
 That’s because the two upper parts of the heart (called the atria) quiver.
 When this happens, the normal communication between the upper and lower chambers of the heart is disrupted and becomes very disorganized.

-Because of this, many people with AFib feel zapped of energy fairly quickly or notice being out of breath simply walking up one flight of stairs.
+Because of this, many people with AFib feel zapped of energy fairly quickly or notice being out of breath simply walking up one flight of stairs, particularly when their heart rate is very fast.
 That’s because you may not be getting enough oxygen; the heart isn’t able to squeeze enough nutrient-rich blood out to the body.

-Some cases of AFib are due to a heart valve problem, while some are not.
+Some cases of AFib are due to a heart valve problem.

 If you have AFib, you’re not alone.
 It’s the most common type of irregular heartbeat, affecting more than 3 million Americans.
 If untreated, it can lead to blood clots, stroke and heart failure.

-Because your heart beat is out of sync, blood can collect in the chambers of the heart.
-When this happens, blood clots can form and can travel to the brain causing a stroke.
+Because your heartbeat is out of sync, your heart has a harder time pumping blood out of the body.
+When this happens, blood can collect in the chambers of the heart and form blood clots.
+If a blood clot travels through the bloodstream to the brain, it can cause a stroke.
 Strokes related to AFib tend to be more severe and deadly.